Natalia París: Early life

-Daughter of the pilot and merchant captain Carlos Enrique Ricardo París Toro and Lucía Gaviria, who was also a model and is now a criminal lawyer from Medellín.
+Natalia is the daughter of the pilot and merchant captain Carlos Enrique Ricardo París Toro and Lucía Gaviria, who was also a model and is now a criminal lawyer from Medellín.
 She studied at the La Enseñanza school until ninth grade and finished her studies at the San José de las Vegas school in Medellín.
 She graduated as a publicist at the Institute of Arts.
 She became a well-known model and actress by accident.

 She started modeling diaper brands when she was eight months old, but it was in her teens that she became known for her campaigns in Colombian brands such as Bésame and Tanía, among others.

 Personal life

-She was a partner for several years with the drug trafficker Julio César Correa Valdés (known as Julio Fierro), with whom she has a daughter, Mariana, who was born in 2000.
+She was for several years, the partner of the drug trafficker Julio César Correa Valdés (known as Julio Fierro), with whom she has a daughter, Mariana, who was born in 2000.
 Shortly after Mariana was born, Correa was murdered.
 She later had a romantic relationship with the Venezuelan actor Juan Alfonso Baptista, better known as "El Gato", but after five years the couple separated.